FabianDEV08/RoverAndroidDemo/README.md

 ### Candidate Comments

+## My environment

+ - Android Studio Version: BumbleBee | 2021.1.1
+ - Kotlin Version: 1.5.0
+ - Gradle Version: 7.2
+ - Gradle Plugin Version: 7.0.1

+## Architecture

+I implemented MVVM in this project, I use ViewModel to have live data that serves the dog list, that way as soon as a dog is added the list will display it in the activity, I'm using Room for data persistence, the ViewModel requests the data from the DB and the DB serves it with LiveData which is observed in the View/Activity, this architecture is very popular and I find it very useful.

+## Thought Process

-At the beginning I started thinking at the UX required to meet this challenge, I thought of a clean UI with easy controls and actions, I went with two main screens for presenting the UI, I knew the user had to create a dog to display in the list, so,I decided to plan what data I was going to need, I created a couple of models of data that I thought was essential for a dog to have, a dog has an owner so I decided to create a database in Room with two tables for Owners and Dogs in a one to many relationship, these data models have the most basic info for this demo with the purpose of making it simple, I decided to use Room to store the images of the dogs as byte arrays, the purpose for this is to avoid requesting permissions for storage to the user and also to avoid the case in which the picture taken is deleted by the user from the gallery app, I thought of using Glide for this purpose but since I was working with bytes and not path to images I ended up not using it.
+At the beginning I started thinking at the UX required to meet this challenge, I thought of a clean UI with easy controls and actions, I went with two main screens for presenting the UI, I knew the user had to create a dog to display in the list, so, I decided to plan what data I was going to need, I created a couple of models of data that I thought was essential for a dog object to have, a dog has an owner so I decided to create a database in Room with two tables for Owners and Dogs in a one to many relationship, these data models have the most basic info for this demo with the purpose of making it simple.

-I used ViewModels for retrieving the data from the DB for each screen in the app, and using a live data observer I display the list of dogs from the DB into the main screen.
+## Image Storage

+At the beginning I decided to use Room to store the images of the dogs as byte arrays, the purpose for this was to avoid requesting permissions for storage to the user and also to avoid the case in which the picture taken is deleted by the user from the gallery app, then I realized that I could use the internal storage to save the photos so I ended up using Glide for the loading of images.

+## Dog Details

 For presenting the detail of the dog I used a DialogFragment in order to display the detail in the same screen as the list of dogs to avoid having to call a new activity for displaying the detail, I think it's a little bit more elegant that way.

+## Testing

-Finally I made DB testing to assert that the queries and CRUD methods used had the expected result.
+Finally I made DB testing to assert that the queries and CRUD methods used can deliver the expected result.
+I've validated DB data insertion and also validated that the queries used are returning the data correctly, I wanted to make also a little bit of Instrumented tests but honestly that will take me more time and effort, however, I think the testing done to the DB is well done and covers the scenarios required.

+## Final Thoughts

-Overall it's a simple app built on the premise of minimizing time to value, giving the time that I had I created a basic app with the goal of solving the needs of this challenge that can be developed further driven by the requirements odf the users and client.
+Overall it's a simple app built on the premise of minimizing time to value, giving the time that I had I created a basic app with the goal of solving the needs of this challenge that can be developed further driven by the requirements of the users and client.